 Before you are halfway through the essay, many of you will be condemning and ridiculing me as simplistic, unrealistic, idealistic, and naive.
-I agree.
 But you ignore my message at your own peril.
 It is very demanding.
 Anything worth having is very demanding.
 Your friends may ostracize you and ridicule you as “trying to be white.”
 If that’s the case, are they really friends worth having?
 And so I begin.

 You can’t change history.
 Government-enforced slavery happened, government-enforced Jim Crow happened, government-enforced segregation happened.
 I don’t mean to minimize it or make light of it.
 It is a tragic, three-hundred-year long chapter in our history.
 But you can change the future.
 I’m not suggesting you ignore the past, but that you make the future the primary focus of your life.

 What do you want to do with your life?
 What do you want to become ?
 Take stock of yourself.
 List your assets and your shortcomings.
 Chart a course.
-As Objectivist philosopher/psychologist Nathaniel Branden would advise, take out four sheets of paper.
-At the top of the first page write:

 Focus on yourself.
 Avoid group identity in your search for meaning.
 We are all islands of consciousness.
 We are defined by the virtues and values we embrace, not our race, nor our gender, nor any other unearned qualities.
 Black leaders and community organizers are quick to urge, “Organize, organize, organize !”
 Organizing via the political process is what people do who lack marketable skills in the productive sector.